wcauchois/program-builder/README.md

 - Boolean flags (both "positive", like `--unroll-loops`; and "inverted", like `--no-unroll-loops`).
 - Keyword flags like `--path foo.txt`.
 These can be strings, integers, or floats - or you can provide a custom conversion function.
+- Validations like ensuring that all required arguments are specified (aka: types should not lie).
 - Automatic generation of help text and handling of a help argument (`-h`, `--help`).
 - Executes Promise-returning `main` functions and correctly exits the process.